solo-io/gloo/docs/content/guides/integrations/ingress/_index.md

 ---
 title: Kubernetes Ingress
 weight: 5
-description: Setting up Gloo to handle Kubernetes Ingress Objects.
+description: Setting up Gloo Edge to handle Kubernetes Ingress Objects.
 ---

 Kubernetes Ingress Controllers are for simple traffic routing in a Kubernetes cluster.
-Gloo supports managing Ingress objects with the `glooctl install ingress` command.
-Gloo will configure Envoy using [Kubernetes Ingress objects](https://kubernetes.io/docs/concepts/services-networking/ingress/) created by users.
+Gloo Edge supports managing Ingress objects with the `glooctl install ingress` command.
+Gloo Edge will configure Envoy using [Kubernetes Ingress objects](https://kubernetes.io/docs/concepts/services-networking/ingress/) created by users.
 Learn more about [Kubernetes Ingress](https://www.solo.io/solutions/solutions-kubernetes-ingress/).

 ## Ingress Class

-By default, Gloo ignores the `kubernetes.io/ingress.class` [Ingress Class annotation](https://github.com/kubernetes/ingress-gce/blob/master/docs/faq/README.md#how-do-i-run-multiple-ingress-controllers-in-the-same-cluster) on Ingresses, meaning that Gloo will enable routing for all detected Ingresses regardless of their ingress class.
+By default, Gloo Edge ignores the `kubernetes.io/ingress.class` [Ingress Class annotation](https://github.com/kubernetes/ingress-gce/blob/master/docs/faq/README.md#how-do-i-run-multiple-ingress-controllers-in-the-same-cluster) on Ingresses, meaning that Gloo Edge will enable routing for all detected Ingresses regardless of their ingress class.

-To have Gloo respect the Ingress Class annotation (Gloo will only process Ingresses with the annotation `kubernetes.io/ingress.class: gloo`):
+To have Gloo Edge respect the Ingress Class annotation (Gloo Edge will only process Ingresses with the annotation `kubernetes.io/ingress.class: gloo`):

 * Setting the `Values.ingress.requireIngressClass=true` in your Helm value overrides
 * Directly setting the environment variable `REQUIRE_INGRESS_CLASS=true` on the `ingress` deployment

-When Gloo is set to require ingress class, the value `gloo` can be customized to match any arbitrary value by doing one of the following:
+When Gloo Edge is set to require ingress class, the value `gloo` can be customized to match any arbitrary value by doing one of the following:

 * Set the `Values.ingress.customIngressClass=VALUE` in your Helm value overrides
 * Directly setting the environment variable `CUSTOM_INGRESS_CLASS=VALUE` on the `ingress` deployment.

-This is useful when wishing to use multiple instances of the Gloo ingress controller in the same Kubernetes cluster.
+This is useful when wishing to use multiple instances of the Gloo Edge ingress controller in the same Kubernetes cluster.

-If you need more advanced routing capabilities, we encourage you to use Gloo `VirtualServices` by installing as `glooctl install gateway`.
-See the remaining routing documentation for more details on the extended capabilities Gloo provides **without** needing to add lots of additional custom annotations to your Ingress Objects.
+If you need more advanced routing capabilities, we encourage you to use Gloo Edge `VirtualServices` by installing as `glooctl install gateway`.
+See the remaining routing documentation for more details on the extended capabilities Gloo Edge provides **without** needing to add lots of additional custom annotations to your Ingress Objects.

 ---